BEWARE THE DARK SIDE OF HALLOWEEN

 - and hear in music that could affect our good standing.

-Passing up the provocative and anything that does not ‘feel right’, is truly worth the self control as we continue trying to be a worthy shadow and influence for our loved ones and others to follow.
+Passing up the provocative and anything that does not ‘feel right’, is truly worth the self control.

 CONSEQUENCES OF PARTICIPATING IN THE DARK SIDE OF HALLOWEEN